 On February 3, 2018, the six-day Trauma and Emergency Management training workshop held at the Mae Tao Clinic in Mae Sot, Thailand, successfully drew to a close.
 The workshop was attended by 33 medics from 15 clinics serving conflict affected, under-served and hard-to-reach communities in southeast Myanmar where access to medical care for traumatic injuries is limited and landmine contamination remains high.
 This was the 19th consecutive year that this workshop has been held.

 The workshop was led by a volunteer team of U.S. and Australian medical personnel, including Emergency Medicine physicians and nurses, in partnership with senior medics from the Karen Department of Health and Welfare (KDHW).
 The workshop was supported by Community Partners International (CPI) and Medical Teams International (MTI).

 During the workshop, partial data was collected from medics concerning the number and type of cases treated by the clinics where they are based in southeast Myanmar.
 Though incomplete, the data identified a total of 294 patients with major traumatic injuries treated during 2017, almost double the number recorded in 2016.
-Causes of injuries included gunshots, landmines, cuts and stab, vehicle accidents, falls, abscesses, fractures and dislocations, animal bites, crush injuries and drowning.
+Causes of injuries included gunshots, landmines, cuts and stab wounds, vehicle accidents, falls, abscesses, fractures and dislocations, animal bites, crush injuries, and drowning.

 At the close of the workshop, medics were provided with a range of supplies supported by Community Partners International (CPI), Medical Teams International (MTI), and Hands of Hope, including Gigli saws, scalpels, blades, curved Kelly clamps, bandage scissors, suture material, syringes, hemostats, stethoscopes, gloves, cast padding, plaster of Paris, and bandages.